 And the list goes on and on.

-I can’t address all of the concerns women have about starting a business, or becoming an entrepreneur.
+I can’t address all of the concerns we have about starting a business, or becoming an entrepreneur.
 But, I can talk about the ones listed here.
 I know them intimately.

 I’m not smart enough